royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 We will only mention those by name since they are generally out of scope for this webinar:

-* **Secure tunneling** - When devices are deployed behind restricted firewalls at remote sites, you need a way to gain access to those device for troubleshooting, configuration updates, and other operational tasks.
+* **Secure tunneling** - When devices are deployed behind restricted firewalls at remote sites, you need a way to gain access to those devices for troubleshooting, configuration updates, and other operational tasks.
 * Device management
   * **IoT analytics** - a fully-managed service that makes it easy to run and operationalize sophisticated analytics on massive volumes of IoT data.
   * **Device defender** - a fully managed service that helps you secure your fleet of IoT devices.
 AWS IoT Device Defender continuously audits your IoT configurations to make sure that they aren’t deviating from security best practices.